Indian Navy SSC Officers in Technical / Executive Branches under UES 2017 – Selection Procedure – Indian Navy University Entry Scheme Course

 Submarine / Technical : As a Submarine Technical Officer you will be responsible to run & maintain modern submarines and its weapon systems.
 You would get professional satisfaction of maintaining hi-tech machines with state-of-the-art weapon control systems, computer controlled machinery and awesome fire power.
 On successful completion of the rigorous training conducted at different training establishments, you will be a proud possessor of ‘Dolphin Badge’ and become a member of a very elite arm of the Navy.

-20. Cost to Company ( CTC ) : The CTC for a Sub-Lieutenant would be approximately 66,000/- & 83,000/- per month.
-This includes Basic Pay, DA, Grade pay, Military Service Pay, House Rent Allowances and Transport allowance.
+20. Cost to Company ( CTC ) : The CTC for a Sub-Lieutenant would be approximately 74,100/- to 90,600/- per month.
+This includes Basic Pay, DA, Grade pay, Military Service Pay, House Rent Allowances, Ration Allowance and Transport allowance.
 These rates are not statutory and are subject to change.

-21. Privileges : Free Medical Facilities for Self & Dependents, LTC, Canteen Facilities, Entitled Ration, Mess / Club / Sports Facilities, Furnished Govt.
+21. Privileges : Free Medical Facilities for Self & Dependents, Canteen Facilities, Entitled Ration, Mess / Club / Sports Facilities, Furnished Govt.
 Accommodation & Car / Housing Loan at subsidised rate.

-21. Group Insurance & Gratuity : Insurance cover of 50 lakhs ( on contribution ) and Gratuity will be granted to the officer as per the latest rules in vogue.
+22. Group Insurance & Gratuity : Insurance cover ( on contribution ) of 57 lakhs for Aviators / Submariners and 50 lakhs for all other branches are applicable.
+Gratuity will be granted to the officers as per the latest rules in force.

 23. Leave Entitlements : Officers are entitled to ( subject to service exigencies ) 60 days annual and 20 days casual leave every year.
-Free travel for self and family as per extant rules by air / rail as per rank.
+Free travel for self and family as per extant rules.

-24. Physical Fitness : In Indian Naval Academy curriculum, a lot of emphasis is laid on physical fitness.
-You are therefore, advised to build up yourself by physical training, sports, running, swimming, etc. so that you meet the Indian Navy training goals successfully.
+25. Physical Fitness : In Indian Naval Academy curriculum, a lot of emphasis is laid on physical fitness.
+You are therefore, advised to build up stamina / physique by physical training, sports, running, swimming, etc. so that you meet the Indian Navy training goals successfully.